reohjs/HX101_Introduction-to-Cross-platform-Development-with-Haxe/content/development.md

  * [Open edX](https://open.edx.org/) is initially what I planned to use.
 It is the software behind the popular MOOC web site [edX](https://www.edx.org/).
 Sadly, its code base is quite complicated and hard to deploy.
 We cannot find a free hosted Open edX provider either.

- * [Udemy](https://www.udemy.com/) is a online learning marketplace.
+ * [Udemy](https://www.udemy.com/) is an online learning marketplace.
 It let users to create courses on their web site, and it handles all the hosting, registration, and stuff.
 However, it does not support the selling strategy we would like to use - offer courses for free and sell optional completion certificates.

  * [Moodle](https://moodle.org/) is an open source software that can run online courses.
 It is again quite a complex platform, so it would take some effort to customize for our need.
 It is easier to set up than Open edX though.